pilarcode/pilarcode/docs/ai_coding.md

 👨🏻‍💻 Cloud IDE
 - [Code Server](https://github.com/coder/code-server) Run VS Code on any machine anywhere and access it in the browser.
 - [Coder](https://coder.com/) Secure environments for developers and their agents.
 - [Visual Code for the web](https://vscode.dev).
 Terminals are not available in the web version.
+- [CodeShare](https://codeshare.io/) Share code in real time

  👨🏻‍💻 AI IDE
 - [Kiro](https://kiro.dev/)